danmbrown/city-of-whispers/Playbooks/Clamor.md

 - Add another aspect to your laboratory
 - Mark Heat

+### Inquisitive
+When you Use Power to study a mystery, roll with +2.

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]
 - Fritz, a former colleague